Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models

 The paper is organized as follows.
 Section~\ref{sec:model} introduces the semi-parametric mixture used for clustering data with non-ignorable missingness and a definition of ignorability for clustering that can be interpreted as an extension of the ignorability for a part of the parameters introduced in \citet{little2017conditions}.
 Section~\ref{sec:estim} presents the MM algorithm used for estimation.
 Section~\ref{sec:exp} illustrates the relevance of the approach on numerical experiments.
 Section~\ref{sec:concl} gives a conclusion and further discussion on the assumptions.
-Proofs of the theoretical results (model identifiability, monotony of the MM algorithm and consistency of the estimator) are presented in Appendix~A. Details on the extention of the approach to case of clustering mixed-type data are given in \ref{app:extension}.
+Proofs of the theoretical results (model identifiability and monotonicity of the MM algorithm) are presented in \ref{appendix:proof}.
+Details on the extention of the approach to case of clustering mixed-type data are given in \ref{app:extension}.
 Finally, details on the simulations and on the real data analysis are given in \ref{appendix:exp} and \ref{app:echo}.